sbrl/Pepperminty-Wiki/docs/04-Getting-Started.md

 ```

 #### Caddy
 The Caddy web server makes it easy to block files.
-Add this to your `server` block if you have one, or if not just to the end of your file:
+Add this to your `server` block if you have one, or if not just to the end of your Caddyfile:

 ```caddy
 @blocked {